B20 Native Token Standard

 METADATA_ROLE | updateName, updateSymbol, updateContractURI |

-You can define your own roles through setRoleAdmin and grantRole, but they have no inherent effect — B20 only enforces the seven roles listed above.
+You can define your own roles through setRoleAdmin and grantRole, but they carry no behavior on their own — only the seven base-surface roles listed above are actually gated.
+One more, OPERATOR_ROLE, is introduced by the Asset variant (see Variants).

 Admin renunciation